Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks

 \subsubsection{Avionic}

-The second real-life set is the \textbf{avionic} instances, also from \cite{vlk2022largescale}.
+The second real-life set is the \emph{avionic} instances, also from \cite{vlk2022largescale}.
 Chains of the five industrial instances from the avionic domain were scheduled across 70-92 resources, with a maximum utilization of less than 38\%.
 Thus, we also created a second set of instances in which the periods were halved, doubling the utilization.
-However, in both cases, our approach found a feasible 0-$\DGs$ solution within two minutes (given the constraints we study in this paper).
+However, for all 10 instances, our approach found feasible 0-$\DGs$ solutions within two minutes (given the constraints we study in this paper).